CapsAdmin/NattLua/README.md

 local y = x + 1
 ```

 This code will log an error about potentially calling a nil value.
-It would then duplicate the scope and remove nil from the set in the new scope.
+It would then duplicate the scope and remove nil from the union in the new scope.

 # Current status and goals